amarjotgill/amarjotgill/README.md

 - 👋 Hi, I’m @amarjotgill
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Java and C++ object oriented programming
+- 🌱 I’m currently learning Java and C++
 - 💞️ I’m looking to collaborate on any projects!
 - 📫 How to reach me email - @agill3@umbc.edu